yunpengn/InterviewCracker/KnowledgeBase/OS.md

 ## Difference between process, thread and co-routine

 - Process is a larger unit compared to thread.
 Thus, process is more expensive but certainly more independent.
+	- Each process has its own virtual memory space.
 - Thread is a smaller unit.
 Therefore, it could provide better concurrency.
+	- Each thread has its own unique threadID, values in CPU registers, stack, error code, etc.
 - Process is independent because each process gets an exclusive memory range.
 However, threads within the same process share the memory space.

 ## Difference between concurrency and parallelism